Essential Indian History Study Materials for Competitive Exams

 - Chemistry

-Bengal Murshild Quli Khan (1717-27): In 1717, Murshid Quli Khan was appointed as Bengal's Subedar i.e. governor by Mughal emperor Farrukh Siyar.
-Grant of the Governorship of Orissa also to him by Farrukh Siyar in 1719.
-He transferred the ca
+Bengal Murshid Quli Khan (1717-27) In 1717, Murshid Quli Khan was appointed as Bengal's Subedar, i.e,.
+Governed by the Mughal emperor Farrukh Siyar.
+Grant of the Governorship of Orissa also to him by Farrukh Siyar in 1719

-Three Stages of British Colonialism First phase-The Mercantile phase (1757-1813) The East India Company used its political power to monopolize trade and dictate terms to the traders of Bengal.
-Imposition of inflated prices of goods led to
+Three Stages of British Colonialism First phase - The Mercantile phase (1757-1813) The East India Company used its political power to monopolize trade and dictate terms to the traders of Bengal.
+The imposition of inflated pric

-Socio-Religious Movements and Organisations Year Place Name of the Organisation Founder 1815 Calcutta Atmiya Sabha Rammoha
+Socio-Religious Movements and Organisations Year Place Name of the Organisation Founder 1815 Calcutta Atmiya Sabha Rammo

-Reasons for the Emergence of Extremists: 1.
-Realization that the true nature of British rule was exploitative.
-2. International influences and events which demolished the myth of White/European supremacy.
-These included Abyssinia/Ethopia's
+Reasons for the Emergence of Extremists Realization that the true nature of British rule was exploitative.
+International influences and events that demolished the myth of White/European supremacy.
+These included: Ab

 Mahatma Gandhi (1869-1948): Chronologic Overview In South Africa: 1893-1914 1893 Departure of Gandhi to South Africa, Experiences racial discrimination in various forms; a famous incidence Gan